Collect Tab

 - Subdirectories are automatically created.

-- The asterisk (*) in the 'Run Sequence' box is always adjacent to the next image to be collected.
+- The next image to be collected is colored red in the 'Run Sequence' box.
 You can jump to a different image if you double click on the desired image name.
-You will notice that the asterisk moves.

 - Double-clicking on an image automatically starts ADXV.